Using ports vnic_type=’vdpa’¶

 is fully supported.
 QEMU may also work but is untested.

 vDPA support depends on kernel 5.7+, Libvirt 6.9.0+ and QEMU 5.1+.

 vDPA lifecycle operations¶

-To boot a VM with vDPA ports they must first be created in neutron.
+At this time vDPA ports can only be added to a VM when it is first created.
 To do this the normal SR-IOV workflow is used where by the port is first created in neutron and passed into nova as part of the server create request.

 openstack port create --network <my network> --vnic-type vdpa vdpa-port

 openstack server create --flavor <my-flavor> --image <my-image> --port <vdpa-port uuid> vdpa-vm